lucrod1/angular-rs-datagrid/README.md

     index: 'status',
     action: {
       type: 'combo',
       class: '',                                     // optional
-      ng-style: {                                    // optional
+      style: {                                    // optional
        width: '100px'
       },
       avaliablesChoises: ["ACTIVE","INACTIVE"], // required, Collection for populate combo, not use array of object for this use "chosen
       labelChoose: 'Select...',                      // optional, if defined, create a empty option
       isDisabled: function(obj) {                    // optional, callback for disable the combo if (obj.id === 1) {
           return true;